byu-magicc/safe2ditch/README.md

 $ git submodule update --init --recursive
 ```

+The submodule updates will require login information a github account that has
+access to the NASA Safe2Ditch repository since it is a private repo.
+If you
+require access, contact Bryan Petty at bryan.j.petty@nasa.gov.

 After installing the dependencies listed below, you can build the ROS packages:
 ```bash
 $ cd catkin_ws
 $ catkin_make
 ```

+The catkin_make make command will take a few minutes to complete.
+Once done,
+you can test the build by running the software in the loop simulations.
+Insturctions for this are below in the Software-in-the-Loop (SIL) section.

 ## Environment Setup ##